bbauska/JS-svg/README.md

 function scopeTest() {
   const a = 1; }
     console.log(a);
-    -> Uncaught ReferenceError: a is not defined
+    -&gt; Uncaught ReferenceError: a is not defined
 ```

 However, if we defined the same variable outside that function, it would